peter-mcconnell/petermcconnell.com/content/posts/whispers.md

 This article will only touch on the most interesting parts of the code.
 The source can be read at https://github.com/peter-mcconnell/whispers/blob/main/pkg/whispers/whispers.go.

 We're using cilium ebpf to handle loading our BPF program and interacting with the BPF maps.
-In the following, `bpfObjects` and `loadBpfObjects` are defined in the auto-generated file `bpf_x86_bpfel.go`:
+In the following, `bpfObjects` and `loadBpfObjects` are defined in the auto-generated file `bpf_x86_bpfel.go` which is generated during `go build` due to the `// go:generate ...` directive which triggers `gen.sh`:

 ```go
 func Listen(ctx context.Context, cfg *config.Config) error {